Adapting Corporate Governance for UK Startup Success

 Fourth principle emphasises the board’s crucial role in ensuring the integrity and effectiveness of internal and external audit functions.

 Central to this principle is the formation of an audit committee, primarily composed of independent non-executive directors.
-Their critical responsibilities include overseeing financial reporting, evaluating internal financial controls and risk management systems, managing external auditors, and developing policies to preserve auditor independence.
+They oversee financial reporting, internal controls, risk management, external auditors, and ensure auditor independence policies.

 Recommendations for startups: